cloudfoundry/docs-bosh/content/cli-int.md

 Commands that accept YAML documents such as `bosh deploy` and `bosh update-cloud-config` typically have a set of flags that can be used to provide variable values. `bosh interpolate` command can be used to experiment with such flags as its only job is to print result of variable interpolation.

+!!! note
-<p class="note">Note that once Director officially supports config server API, it will be recommended to use connected config server to store variable values instead of providing them via CLI flags.</p>
+    Once Director officially supports config server API, it will be recommended to use connected config server to store variable values instead of providing them via CLI flags.

 CLI allows to provide variable values via usage of one or more of the following flags: